-- Unit's length, width, and height
+- Length, width, and height of the SKU

 - Number of units of the SKU in inventory

 - How long those SKUs have been in inventory with Deliverr

 - From January through September, the standard fee is $0.025 per cubic foot, per day.

 - This is equivalent to $0.75 per cubic foot over 30 days.

 - From October through December, the standard fee is $0.080 per cubic foot, per day.

 - This is equivalent to $2.40 per cubic foot over 30 days.

 Simply go to sellerportal.deliverr.com/inventory and click on a product to go to the inventory details page.
 Go to the 'Dimensions' card and select 'Storage Fees' to see this calculated for this SKU.

 Deliverr charges long term storage fees for units in inventory for more than 365 days.
 For units that are in inventory for more than 365 days, the long-term storage fees are as follows: